OpenFlutter/flutter_screenutil/README.md

 //If the design is based on the size of the iPhone6 ​​(iPhone6 ​​750*1334) ScreenUtil.instance = ScreenUtil(width: 750, height: 1334)..init(context);

-//If you wang to set the font size is scaled according to the system's "font size" assist option ScreenUtil.instance = ScreenUtil(width: 750, height: 1334, allowFontScaling: true)..init(context);
+//If you want to set the font size is scaled according to the system's "font size" assist option ScreenUtil.instance = ScreenUtil(width: 750, height: 1334, allowFontScaling: true)..init(context);

 ```